- 8 minutes to read

 appsettings.json

-Depending on wich type of sink you are using, you must use an appropriate configuration using any of the following
+Depending on the type of sink you use, apply the appropriate configuration using any of the following

 Blob